 8. Engine Misfiring

-When the catalytic converter is clogged, it restricts the flow of oxygen in engines, and engines require a lot of oxygen for proper burning of fuel.
-This less air intake results in overheating because of an excessive amount of unburned gases produced by misfiring of spark plugs.
+When the catalytic converter is clogged, it restricts the flow of oxygen in engines, and engines require a lot of oxygen for proper fuel combustion.
+This reduced air intake leads to overheating due to an excessive amount of unburned gases caused by spark plug misfiring.

 Causes of a failing catalytic converter

-Usually Catalytic Converter’s last too long or maybe an entire life of vehicle but some engine’s worn outs can easily destroy your catalytic converter.
+Normally, catalytic converters last for a long time, perhaps even an entire vehicle life, but a worn-out engine can easily destroy your catalytic converter.

-Leaking exhaust valves that let unburned fuel to flow into an exhaust system that melts the internal area of catalytic, worn-out spark plugs, weak ignition, misplaced timing chain, worn piston, or intake manifold leak can be some of the reasons of bad catalytic converting as they destroy catalytic converter’s internal layer.
+Leaky exhaust valves that allow unburnt fuel to flow into an exhaust system that melts the inside of the catalyst, worn spark plugs, weak ignition, misplaced timing chain, worn pistons, or leaking intake manifolds can be some of the reasons for poor catalytic conversion, as they destroy the inner layer of the catalyst.

-The importance here is to always fix these things before you are replacing your catalytic converter.
+It is important to always repair these things before replacing your catalytic converter.

-The most common causes of a bad catalytic converter are misfires.
-So make sure that you have fixed all issues with your engine before replacing the catalytic converter.
+The most common cause of a bad catalyst is misfiring.
+So make sure that you have fixed any problems with your engine before replacing the catalytic converter.

 Catalytic Converter Replacement Cost

-The cost of the catalytic converter itself does often range between 100-1500$ depending on if you are looking for a universal catalytic converter or an OEM part.
-The labor cost is often between 50-400$ to replace it.
+The cost of the catalytic converter itself is often between $100-1500 depending on whether you are looking for a universal catalyst or an OEM part.
+The labor cost for the replacement is often between $50-400.

-If you are going to weld an aftermarket universal catalytic converter to your car, make sure that the weldings are getting 100% sealed and expect that you might want to get problems with it and you may experience the P0420 code.
-My recommendation is to always replace it with an OEM catalytic converter to reduce the risk of problems with it in the future.
-Catalytic converters are very sensitive parts and have to be top notch.
+If you are looking to weld an aftermarket universal catalytic converter to your car, make sure that the welds are 100% sealed, and be prepared for problems and code P0420.
+My recommendation is to always replace it with an OEM catalyst to reduce the risk of future problems with it.
+Catalysts are very sensitive parts and must be first class.

-So basically, once you observe any of the above-mentioned symptoms, you are highly recommended to get your Catalytic Converter replaced before it further destroys your car’s performance and engine parts and gets you into more trouble of getting repaired whole car instead of just one expensive catalytic converter.
+So as soon as you experience any of the above symptoms, you are strongly advised to have your catalytic converter replaced before it further destroys the performance and engine parts of your car and puts you in more trouble: for instance, getting the entire car repaired instead of just one expensive catalytic converter.

-If you have any other questions about catalytic converters, you welcome to ask your questions down below.
+If you have further questions about catalytic converters, feel free to ask your questions below.